Search The Archive

 External links:

-F/S John Balfour Gray’s Service Record (Serv/Reg# R58225) can be viewed/downloaded in pdf format through Library and Archives Canada.
+F/S John Balfour Gray’s service record (Serv/Reg# R58225) can be viewed/downloaded in pdf format through Library and Archives Canada.

 Burial information is available at the Commonwealth War Graves Commission.